-In some instances, a university's library director may be able and willing to allocate some library staff resources to the design and implementation of indexing and metadata tagging schemes, as well as text formatting assistance.36 In any event, the library director will often prove a valuable resource for many of the issues that a initiative must address.
+When your move to Open Access entails implementing an electronic version of the journal for the first time, a university's library director may be able and willing to allocate some library staff resources to the design and implementation of indexing and metadata tagging schemes, as well as text formatting assistance.
+In any event, the library director will often prove a valuable resource for many of the issues that a initiative must address.